 Bid farewell to the Mustang as you head back to the greenery of the middle hills.
 You'll have an early start to prepare for your spectacular 30-minute flight to Pokhara.
 After you land, spend the day however you like: there are water activities (boating, kayaking, paddle-boating), yoga studios, and funky shops.
 Try paragliding if you're feeling fearless, or relax with a cocktail during happy hour at a café overlooking Phewa Lake.

 Enjoy the morning in Pokhara until you head to the airport for your flight back to Kathmandu; when you land in the capital, you'll be picked up at the airport and transferred to your hotel.
 The rest of the day is yours to relax or head out for some final exploration in the colorful city of Kathmandu.
 Your specialists can always give you some great ideas on how to spend the day:

 - Vespa Tour: Take a unique tour on the back of a vintage Vespa, traveling in style.
 The Street Art Gallery tour and Nepali Food Safari are highly recommended.

-- City Sightseeing Tour: Kathmandu is home to seven UNESCO World Heritage sites and in a day you can visit three to four of them.
-Let your specialists know if you have any special interest and they can custom design something for you.
+- City Sightseeing Tour: Kathmandu is home to seven UNESCO World Heritage sites, and in a day, you can visit three to four of them.

-- Mountain Flight to Everest: This is the most spectacular flight with the closest possible aerial views of Mt.
-Everest and Kanchenjunga (the highest and the third highest Mountains in the world, respectively).
-This unique and awe-inspiring 1-hour flight also takes you past to Dorje-Lakpa, Chhoba-Bhamate, Gauri Shankar, Cho-Oyu, Pumori, Nuptse, Lhotse, and Amadablam.
+- Mountain Flight to Everest: This is the flight with the closest possible aerial views of Mt.
+Everest and Kanchenjunga (the world's highest and third highest mountains, respectively).
+This unique and awe-inspiring 1-hour flight also takes you past Dorje-Lakpa, Chhoba-Bhamate, Gauri Shankar, Cho-Oyu, Pumori, Nuptse, Lhotse, and Amadablam.